ebayti/SocialAgency/README.md

 # Analysis folder
-This folder will include my analysis scripts for the collected data.
+This folder will include analysis scripts written to organize and analyze the data.